Juneechen/CS5008_TrieResearchProject/README.md

 ```
 One disadvantage of using a fixed size array in a Trie to represent children is that it can waste memory when the Trie is sparse, and take up too much memory when a large set of vocabularies is stored, as every single charater/node will have a pre-allocated array to accommodate the maximum number of possible children.
 One advantage of using arrays is that it will be easy to retrieve all stored word in sorted alphabetical order.

+I explored other options for representing children nodes

-I studied and learned from the GeeksForGeeks, but for the purpose of exercise, I explored other options for representing children nodes, and implemented my TrieNode differenly using a the C++ built-in hashmap.
+I studied and learned from the GeeksForGeeks, adn for the purpose of exercise, I explored other options for representing children nodes.
+I tried implementing my TrieNode differenly using a the C++ built-in hashmap

 ### Main Functionalities Code Walk-through